-The SAT is also respected for its indication of aptitude.
+College admissions boards respect the SAT for its indication of aptitude.
 Most admissions officers are intellectuals themselves, and they tend to value intellect in their applicants.
-For this reason they are more likely to dismiss less than desirable grades when accompanied by a high SAT score.
-If Clive submits a 2020 on this SAT but a GPA of 2.5, an admissions officer may explain the discrepancy by saying Clive was obviously quite bright but must not have been challenged by his high school teachers; he is likely to shine when he is properly engaged by the professors at their prestigious university.
-But if Cleo turns in an application with a 1430 SAT score and a 4.0 GPA, that same admissions officer is likely to be suspicious of her transcript and doubt her ability to keep up with the intellectual level of college courses.
+For this, they are more likely to dismiss less than desirable grades when accompanied by a high SAT score.
+For example, Clive gets a 2020 on his SAT and has a GPA of 2.5.
+An admissions officer may conclude that Clive is obviously quite bright but might not have been challenged by his high school teachers.
+Therefore, he’s likely to shine when he is properly engaged by the professors at their prestigious university.
+In contrast, if Paul turns in an application with a 1430 SAT and a 4.0 GPA, that same officer is likely to be suspicious of his transcript and doubt his ability to keep up with the intellectual level of college courses.

-Finally, high SAT scores are secretly coveted by colleges and universities because officials want to boost the average SAT score of the incoming class in order to appear more selective than competing schools.
-City University wants nothing more than to advertise that their freshman class had an average SAT score of 1820, which is 100 points higher than State College across town.
-A higher selectivity ranking attracts better applicants and more funding, and like all businesses, colleges are constantly competing for clients and market share.
+To put it simply, colleges want students with high SAT scores.
+Officials want to boost the average SAT score of the incoming class so they appear more selective than competing schools.
+X University wants nothing more than to advertise that their freshman class has an average SAT score of 1820 which is 100 points higher than Z College across town.
+A higher selectivity ranking attracts better applicants and more funding.
+Like all business, colleges are constantly competing for clients and market share.

-That said, keep in mind that your GPA is not at all worthless!
-While the SAT might have won the match, the GPA manages to steal several rounds.
+Though your SAT score is King, keep in mind that your GPA is not worthless!
+While the SAT might have won the match, GPA manages to steal several rounds.
 It is the only numerical data that can reveal hard work, self-discipline, and consistency.
 Together with your transcript, your GPA can show improvement over time and intellectual growth.
-These qualities are quite valuable when you are being compared to another student with a similar SAT score but lesser GPA.
+These qualities are valuable when you are being compared to another student with a similar SAT score but lesser GPA.
 It is still important to take rigorous classes and earn good grades to bolster your transcript and GPA.

-Despite what your guidance counselor may say or an admissions officer at your prospective university may claim, your standardized test scores are the most important components of the college admissions process.
-If you want to be the applicant with the knockout punch—gaining you certain admission—you must be fully prepared and submit the best SAT score possible.
+Despite what you might hear, your standardized test scores are the most important components of the college admissions process.
+If you want to be the applicant with the knockout punch, you must submit the best SAT score possible.